Paul Whelan: Criminal charges

-Whelan was being held in Moscow's Lefortovo Prison.
-As of March 2019, he shared a cell with another prisoner who spoke no English.
+Whelan was held for trial in Moscow's Lefortovo Prison, where as of March 2019, he shared a cell with a prisoner who spoke no English.

 Former CIA officers have stated that the CIA would not recruit an officer with Whelan's military record, nor leave an officer exposed without a diplomatic passport.
 They further claim that Whelan's arrest is connected to tensions between Russia and the United States, including the detention of confessed unregistered foreign agent Maria Butina.
 On December 20, 2018, when discussing Butina's arrest, Russian President Vladimir Putin stated that Russia "will not arrest innocent people simply to exchange them".

 U.S. Ambassador to Russia Jon Huntsman Jr. met with Whelan on January 2, 2019, while Whelan was in Russian custody.
 He told Whelan's family that Paul was "in good health and good spirits", but that the family needed to supply all his incidental needs aside from basic foodstuffs.
 U.S. Secretary of State Mike Pompeo said: "We've made clear to the Russians our expectation that we will learn more about the charges, come to understand what it is he's been accused of and if the detention is not appropriate, we will demand his immediate return."
 On January 4, 2019, British Foreign Secretary Jeremy Hunt said: "We don't agree with individuals being used in diplomatic chess games...
 We are all extremely worried about him and his family."
 As of January 4, British and Irish consular officials were seeking access to Whelan.

 On January 3, 2019, Whelan's attorney, Vladimir Zherebenko, said he was seeking his release on bail.
 He said a trial would not begin for at least six months, and that he would welcome an exchange of Whelan for Butina.
 He said: "I presume that he is innocent because, for now, I haven't seen any evidence against him that would prove otherwise."
 A few weeks later, Zherebenkov said Whelan had been unaware of the contents of the USB drive and believed it contained material solely of personal value such as "photographs, videos, anything at all, about his previous holiday in Russia."

-On January 5, 2019, the Russian Foreign Ministry said that on the day after Whelan's arrest the United States had detained a Russian citizen, Dmitry Makarenko, in the Northern Marianas and transported him to Florida to face charges of unauthorized export of defense equipment.
+On January 5, 2019, the Russian Foreign Ministry said that on the day after Whelan's arrest the United States had detained a Russian citizen, Dmitry Makarenko (born 1979), in the Northern Marianas and transported him to Florida to face charges of unauthorized export of defense equipment.